NetLogo/NW-Extension/README.md

     nw:generate-small-world turtles links 10 10 2.0 false [ set color red ]

+The turtles are generated in the order that they appear in the lattice.
+So, for instance, to generate a kleinberg lattice accross the entire world, and lay it out accordingly, try the following:

+    nw:generate-small-world turtles links world-width world-height 2.0 false (forach (sort turtles) (sort patches) [ ask ?1 [ move-to ?2 ] ])

 #### generate-lattice-2d
 <tt>nw:generate-lattice-2d <i>turtle-breed link-breed row-count column-count is-toroidal optional-command-block</i></tt>